 For more information, read The National Cancer Institute’s fact sheet, Bone Marrow Transplantation and Peripheral Blood Stem Cell Transplantation.
-You may also contact The National Marrow Donor Program (NMDP) to learn more about their Be The Match Program and about the donor selection and transplant process.
+You may also contact The National Marrow Donor Program (NMDP) to learn more about their Be The Match Program.

 Fatigue is one of the most common side effects of cancer treatment and ranks at the top of symptoms reported along side of pain.
 More often medical experts focus on treating pain rather than fatigue because of the degree of discomfort for the patient.
 However, over the long term, fatigue can have an equally profound effect on quality of life for many patients.
 Simple activities of daily living can take longer, require more energy, and be debilitating.
 The end result is that people may retreat from many of the activities that brought them happiness prior to cancer treatment.